 Can student loan consolidation affect your credit score?

 Consolidating student loans can affect your credit in indirect ways.
-For example, payment history is the biggest factor for your FICO® score.
+For example, payment history is the biggest factor for your FICO Score®.
 Securing a manageable monthly payment via consolidation might help you avoid being late or missing a loan payment.
-These consistent payments by your due date can build your credit over time.
+Consistent payments made by your due date can positively impact your credit over time.

 Can consolidated student loans be forgiven?

 Yes, Direct Consolidation Loans are an eligible loan type for federal student loan forgiveness programs.
-Consolidated loans can be included if you’re earning forgiveness through programs, like Public Service Loan Forgiveness and through an income-driven repayment plan.
+Consolidated loans can be included if you’re earning forgiveness through programs like Public Service Loan Forgiveness or an Income-Based Repayment (IBR) plan.

 Does consolidating student loans lower interest rates?

-No. Your Direct Consolidation interest rate is calculated based on the weighted average of the rates on your consolidated loans.
-This average is then rounded up to the closest one-eighth of a percent, and there’s no rate cap in place.
+Generally speaking, no. Your Direct Consolidation interest rate is calculated based on the weighted average of the rates on your consolidated loans.
+This average is then rounded up to the closest one-eighth of a percent.

 Photo credit: iStock/Jovanmandic